hypi-universe/docs/content/triggers.md

 In Hypi, triggers are supported with both a `before` and `after` semantics by adding the `@trigger` directive to a function.

-The `before` function gets executed before the triggering function.
-It usually does a validation check.
+The `before` function gets executed before the function being called.
+It can be used for validation or calling other services.
+If it fails, it prevents the execution of the function being called.

-The `after` function gets executed alongside the triggering function.
-It is an after-response to an event.
+The `after` function gets executed after the called function.
+It cannot affect the results of the function being called.
+It can be used to notify another service of an operation being compelted.

 > Important points to remember